 8. Doing the Right Thing: Taking Care of Your Elderly Parents Even if They Didn’t Take Care of You

-Virginia Morris's book is another easy to understand book that covers complicated issues.
-This book must be good with the backing by AARP.
+Virginia Morris's book is another easy-to-understand book that covers complicated issues.
+This book must be good with the backing of AARP.
 The book is thick and covers a lot including getting organized with scheduling.